webplatform/docs/apis/canvas/CanvasRenderingContext2D/createRadialGradient/index.md

 {{Flags}}
 {{Standardization_Status|W3C Candidate Recommendation}}
 {{API_Name}}
-{{Summary_Section|Returns a radial CanvasGradient initialized with the two specified circles.
+{{Summary_Section|Returns a radial '''CanvasGradient''' initialized with the two specified circles.
 This effectively creates a cone, touched by the two circles defined in the creation of the gradient, with the part of the cone before the start circle (0.0) using the color of the first offset, the part of the cone after the end circle (1.0) using the color of the last offset, and areas outside the cone (untouched by the gradient) transparent black.}}
 {{API_Object_Method
 |Parameters={{Method Parameter
 |Name=x0